thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/users.md

         image: /images/user-guide/ui/users/pe/user-delete-pe.png
         title: 'To delete a user group, click the trash can icon in the end of its row and confirm deletion.'

+user-delete-1-pe:
+    0:
+        image: /images/user-guide/ui/users/pe/user-delete-1-pe.png
+        title: 'To delete a user, click the trash can icon in the end of its row and confirm deletion.'

 ---

 * TOC